 Type 2 Diabetes

-Want to learn a bit more?
-See our “Helpful Links” page below, which provides links to diaTribe articles focused on type 2 diabetes.
-These pages provide helpful tips for living with type 2 diabetes, drug and device overviews, information about diabetes complications, nutrition and food resources, and some extra pages we hope you’ll find useful!
+For even more, see our “Helpful Links” page below, with links to diaTribe articles focused on type 2 diabetes.
+These pages include helpful tips for living with type 2 diabetes, drug and device overviews, information about diabetes complications, nutrition and food resources, and some extras we hope you’ll find useful.

 Bright Spots & Landmines: The Diabetes Guide I Wish Someone Had Handed Me, diaTribe senior editor Adam Brown's book, has hundreds of tips for better managing diabetes.
 Get it as a free PDF here or for $6 on Amazon.com.